Sheroma Hodge

-Sheroma "Brass.Angel" Hodge-Philip (born Sheroma Hodge, 2 February 1985) is a beauty pageant titleholder who was crowned Miss British Virgin Islands 2010, the official representative of the British overseas territory to the 2011 Miss Universe pageant.
+Sheroma "Brass.Angel" Hodge-Philip (born Sheroma Hodge, 2 February 1985) is a Virgin Islander model and beauty pageant titleholder who was crowned Miss British Virgin Islands 2010, the official representative of the British overseas territory to the 2011 Miss Universe pageant.

 Early life

 Hodge attended British Virgin Islands High School from 1997 to 2002 and graduated from H. Lavity Stoutt Community College in 2004 with an associate's degree in natural sciences, where she collaborated in public relations and designing the college's website.

 Hodge completed a bachelor's degree in media and communication, with a specialization in multimedia, at the University of the West Indies in Mona, Jamaica.
 She won the multimedia student award for her graduating class.